 Logic Encapsulation

-- Service liked to the server service, client service and encapsulated apis to invoke by
+- Service similar to the server service, client service and encapsulated apis to invoke by

 useSwr